parrotdance/paroflow/README.md

-# P-flow
+# Paroflow

-P-flow is a simple flow-chart builder which work with `D3.js`.
+Paroflow is a simple flow-chart builder which work with `D3.js`.

 ```
 # Project setup